scala/docs.scala-lang/_overviews/scala3-book/a-taste-of-scala.md

 #### Other interpolators

 The `s` that you place before the string is just one possible interpolator.
 If you use an `f` instead of an `s`, you can use `printf`-style formatting syntax in the string.
 Furthermore, because `s` and `f` are really just methods, you can write your own interpolators, such as creating a `sql` interpolator for use in a database library.
-For more details, see the [Strings section][first-look] in this Overview.

 ### Multiline strings